codewind-resources/rogue-cloud/docs/Developing-LibertyDevTools.md

-## Developing Rogue Cloud using Eclipse and IBM Liberty Developer Tools
+## Playing Rogue Cloud using Eclipse and IBM Liberty Developer Tools

 Pre-requisite: This requires Java 8 JDK be installed.
 The Java JDK is available from http://www.oracle.com/technetwork/java/javase/downloads/index.html.